s15050/Sushi-Panic/README.md

 # Sushi Panic

-Created for the first PJATK Game Jam (topic: Japan-themed arcade game).
+Created for the first PJATK Game Jam (topic: Japan-themed arcade game) together with Marianna Grabowska, Grzegorz Rostek and Grzegorz Kałaska.

 Features:
 * angry sushi you have to pick up with chopsticks before it kills you